Time to complete

 Download the full lesson plan pack including all related resources

-LifeSkills has developed this resource with support from the mental health anti-stigma and discrimination campaign, Time to Change, run by the partner charities Mind and Rethink Mental Illness.
+LifeSkills developed this resource with support from the mental health anti-stigma and discrimination campaign, Time to Change, that was run by the partner charities Mind and Rethink Mental Illness.
 The activities on this page help young people understand the significance of mental wellbeing to their future success and career prospects.
 Explore the resources below to suit the time you have available and your teaching methods, from short interactive activities to an in-depth, curriculum-linked toolkit with a range of activities for a group of students:

 How do these activities help students understand the importance of their mental wellbeing?

 These activities highlight that, just like our physical health, mental wellbeing is something everyone has and must look after.
 They emphasise that this is particularly important for young people when moving from education into the world of work, which can be a challenging period of change, and can even have an impact on their employability success too.

 (5 to 195 minutes)

 This two-part toolkit is designed to help young people understand the importance of mental wellbeing, and how it can have an impact on their future success and career prospects.

 - Help your students manage and maintain their mental wellbeing as an integral part of their overall health

 - Support them with developing skills such as resilience, communication, self-confidence, time management and proactivity

 - Aid students to develop coping strategies that will better enable them to manage the everyday pressures and additional responsibilities of work

 - Help young people to identify where and how they can ask for help and mental wellbeing support, for themselves and others